jnduli/blog_jnduli.co.ke/content/timeit_with_partial.rst

 :category: Computer
 :slug: python-timeit-with-partial
 :author: John Nduli
-:status: draft
+:status: published

 The `timeit module <https://docs.python.org/3.7/library/timeit.html>`_ provides an easy way to time python code.
-I use it to check if a new implementation runs faster than an older implementation.
+I use it to check if a new code implementation runs faster than an older implementation.

 Example usage of this is: